Aid group: Ships not willing to save Mediterranean migrants

 - CEO Satya Nadella sells $35.9 million of Microsoft stock

+SOS Mediterranee said many of those aboard were extremely week and malnourished.
+Those rescued in recent years have said they receive scanty rations while kept in Libya to await the opportunity to leave on human smugglers’ unseaworthy boats.

+“What is of utmost importance is that the survivors are brought to a place of safety without delay, where their basic needs can be met and where they can be protected from abuse,” the group quoted Nick Romaniuk, its search and rescue coordinator as saying.

 In June, Aquarius was forced to sail north for days with more than 600 migrants to Spain after Italy and Malta refused it docking permission.
+Since then, other private rescue vessels have had to wait for days until some country agreed to let migrants disembark.

+Italy’s new populist government has vowed that no more private aid ships will bring migrants to Italian shores.

+Although arrivals in Italy of rescued migrants smuggled from Libya have sharply dropped off this year compared to previous years, some 600,000 reached Italian ports in the last few years.
+Italy demands fellow European Union countries take the asylum-seekers from Africa, Asia and the Middle East.